ballcuber/ballcuber.github.io/MechanicalDesign.md

 ![KinematicCrossSection](/assets/kinematic/KinematicCrossSection.gif){: .center-image}

 On the previous GIF we can see that the stepper drives an epicyclic gear that, at the end drives a driving rod (Rotation speed is a 1/4 of the stepper's speed and so the available torque is 4 times what the stepper can give).
 This driving rod has a small pin at the tip of each branch.
 This pin goes into a slot and push one part that is between the frame and the cube.
-By pushing this part the cube's row starts to rotate around its centre.
+By pushing this part the cube's row starts to rotate around its center.
 The driving rod has 4 branches so a 180° of the driving rod correspond to a 90° rotation of the cube's row.

 The kinematic we designed lets us move perpendicular rows one after another as we can see there :